jhshi/pelican.plugins.ga_page_view/Readme.rst

 Settings
 --------

-You need to provide the following information for this plugin to communicate with the Google Analytics API.
+You need to provide the following information in your Pelican configuration file for this plugin to communicate with the Google Analytics API.

 - ``GOOGLE_SERVICE_ACCOUNT``: the service email.
 - ``GOOGLE_KEY_FILE``: path to the private key file, E.g.